asreview/asreview/README.md

 ## NEW USER INTERFACE

-The ASReview team developed a user-friendly user interface for the systematic reviewing app.
-The interface is still under development but is already available for testing and training purposes.
+The ASReview team developed a user-friendly user interface to replace the old command line interface.
+The new interface is still under development but is already available for testing and training purposes.
 We expect to release the interface in the upcoming weeks officially.
 See the installation instructions below the image.

 ![ASReview Command Line Interface](https://github.com/asreview/asreview/blob/master/images/ASReviewWebApp.png?raw=true)